jamaltheatlantean/SPLIT-PAY/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

 i.)
-If you're a freelance developer who partners with other developers who put in an equal amount of effort to complete the project, this contract is for you.
+If you're a freelance developer in partnership with other developers who put in an equal amount of effort to complete the project, this contract is for you.
 ii.)
-Partnering up with a person for the first time and don't trust him/her/them enough to use their address to collect the pay, this contract is for you.
-iii.)
 If you don't want to have to do the maths of calculating how to pay a group of people you hired, register their account in the contract, deploy it and worry less.
 _And so many more use cases..._